joy-dx/organisation-guided-tour/README.md

 # JoyDX Wiki - Guided Tour

+This repository represents a [JoyDX Organisation](https://joydx.com/docs/reference/organisation) for getting started with the main app.
+It is primarily delivered in the form of a wiki driven tour which helps the user get acquainted.
+For more information about the tour itself, read the [wiki home page](/wiki/_index.md) as markdown.

 ## Organisation specification

-* Roles are tooling specifications that can be used to automatically prepare the system environment for a user
-* Environments are collections that reproduce working systems comprising of one (or more) applications configured to work together
+* `./environments` are collections that reproduce working systems comprising of one (or more) applications configured to work together
+* `./roles` contains tooling specifications that can be used to automatically prepare the system environment for a user
-* The Wiki is custom content that will be used to render a technical documentation web site which can be used for onboarding and support
+* `./wiki` represents custom content that will be used to render a technical documentation website which can be used for onboarding and support

 ## Wiki Customisation

-The wiki will automatically bake some useful content relating to environments and roles but, it is very likely you will want to customize the home page and maybe add some custom pages.

-The technical wiki will consume directories and markdown pages in the following manner.
+The [JoyDX Wiki](https://joydx.com/docs/reference/wiki) will generate custom pages based on the following:

-* `wiki/_index.md` is the site home page
+* `wiki/_index.md` is the site homepage
-* `wiki/about.md` (for example) will make a page available at `site_url/about`
+* `wiki/about.md` (for example) will make a page available at `/about`
-* `wiki/test/first.md` (for example) will make a page available at `site_url/test/first`
+* `wiki/test/first.md` (for example) will make a page available at `/test/first`
+* `wiki/test/second.md` (for example) will make a page available at `/test/second`
 * For displaying custom pages within the top navigation, include the following frontmatter `menus: main`
-* Putting environment and role specifications within the respective paths will automatically create content pages and menu entries
+* Putting environment and role specifications within the respective paths will automatically create content pages and menu entries.